vhladiienko/awesome-game-production/readme.md

 <sup>[back to top ^](#contents)</sup>

 To stay up-to-date, consider subscribing to all or some of the below resources.

-- [fedoruk.works](https://t.me/beardpm) (<img src="https://github.com/lipis/flag-icons/blob/main/flags/4x3/ua.svg" width="16">) - quality project management content, not game development specific
+These are not production related (as in Project Management), but as a producer, you kinda want to know a little bit about everything in gamedev.
+So pick your poison.

+### YouTube

 - [GDC](https://www.youtube.com/@Gdconf) - Game Developers Conference YouTube channel, all sorts of talks on anything game development related.
 It's huge and is updated frequently, but you'll have to filter the information you need.

+### Newsletters

+- [Deconstructor of Fun](https://www.deconstructoroffun.com/) - not directly production related, but offers in-depth analysis on recent gamedev events, e.g. Brawl Stars ditching lootboxes: why, how and what was the outcome.
+You want to know about things like this when leading the production of your next mobile action game.
+And they also have a podcast.

+### Podcasts

+- [The Art of LiveOps](https://pca.st/ywLc6I) - this one's "deprecated", but some (if not all) episodes are still relevant.
+If youre managing a live mobile game, give it a listen.
+-

+### Other sources

+- [fedoruk.works](https://t.me/beardpm) (<img src="https://github.com/lipis/flag-icons/blob/main/flags/4x3/ua.svg" width="16">) - quality project management content, not game development specific

 ## :pencil2: Contribute